-Much like the skin of the back, the skin of the chest, shoulders, and rest of the body is thicker than facial skin and can require the one-two punch of generous amounts of 2.5% benzoyl peroxide AND 10% glycolic acid to get acne under total control.
+The skin of the back, chest, shoulders, and rest of the body is thicker than facial skin and can require the one-two punch of generous amounts of 2.5% benzoyl peroxide and 10% glycolic acid to get acne under total control.
 Follow this Regimen—precisely—using any of the recommended over-the-counter products.
 You can expect results in weeks and completely clear skin in 3-4 months (or faster for many people).

 Most people with facial acne have some amount of body acne as well.
 Body acne develops in a similar way to facial acne.
 However, the skin on the body can be thicker than that on the face and often has larger pores, making for more severe acne lesions at times.

 Acne can develop anywhere on the body except for the palms of the hands and the soles of the feet.
 That is because these are the only two areas which do not have sebaceous follicles where acne is formed.
 If you're wondering if the pus filled red marks on your check, shoulders, arms, legs, buttocks, or elsewhere are acne, chances are they just might be.
 If you are unsure, see a dermatologist for a diagnosis.

 As with any type of acne, the exact cause of body acne remains unknown.
 However, we do know that irritation can make it worse.
 Anything that rubs against your skin can cause irritation.
 Damp, sweaty clothing combined with irritation tends to further aggravate acne.

 Note: Our bodies are constantly in contact with various things and it is impossible to avoid irritation altogether.
 There is no need to obsess about avoiding irritation on the body.
 Rather, simply be aware of small changes you might be able to make and leave it at that.
 The Regimen should clear you up nicely and does not require you to avoid irritation altogether.